 Ecommerce Website Design

 Traditional retail store owners open the first store, and as time passes and the community grows, the store feels limited in scope and impact.
 Instead of seeking another brick and mortar location, consider reaching new markets and growing sales by engaging an e-commerce website design company.
-An e-commerce website differs from an information website because the software within the site performs all the functions necessary to support sales, including inventory tracking, product information dissemination, shipping orders, handling returns, and supporting back-office functions.
+An e-commerce website differs from an information website because the software within site performs all the functions necessary to support sales, including inventory tracking, product information dissemination, shipping orders, handling returns, and supporting back-office functions.

 When loading product information into the product database, a business decision must be made concerning shipping charges.
-Perform sufficient research into the largest websites that ship products of all types and review their shipping rates, and then decide what shipping protocol works best for your business.
+Perform sufficient research into the largest websites that ship products of all types, review their shipping rates, and then decide what shipping protocol works best for your business.
 Many sales are lost because of exorbitant shipping fees.
 Flat rate fees give the customer an idea of what to expect when creating an order.
 Small orders will generate a small margin of profit on shipping charges, where large orders will have to make up that margin in product costs.
 Free shipping is not really free, and product prices will have to be adjusted to cover those charges.
 Two price structures would be hard to maintain between the storefront business and the eCommerce business.
 Whichever policy you choose, make sure to advertise your shipping charges openly and be consistent.
-Major shipping carriers provide updated shipping information that can be referenced on your order screen within the eCommerce website.
+Major shipping carriers provide updated shipping information referenced on your order screen within the eCommerce website.
 Shipping contracts can reduce costs by grouping packages.
-Use more than one carrier so the delivery people sense some healthy competition.
+Use more than one carrier, so the delivery people sense some healthy competition.
 Track customer complaints and address shipping issues immediately to protect your valuable customers and their satisfaction.

-Returns are inevitable in the ecommerce business and can be very expensive to the reputation and profit margin of the business if the return process is not handled efficiently.
+Returns are inevitable in the eCommerce business and can be very expensive to the business’s reputation and profit margin if the return process is not handled efficiently.
 The entire sales process must happen in reverse to receive the product back from the shipper, update inventories, return defective products to manufacturers, and credit the customer’s account while asking for a vendor refund or replacement.
 Then the sales process must be executed again to replace the product for your customer.
 Within all these physical processes, costs must be tracked and reported to identify areas that must be addressed and improved.
 Your ability to handle returns gracefully can win repeat sales and loyal customers.
 The intricacy of this process requires an employee that loves details and juggling multiple tasks.
 Dedicate at least one employee to handling all your returns.